TheMannu/Project_EKS_Cluster_using_Terraform_Production_Ready_with_Boston_Host/README.md

 3. **Configure logging** with CloudWatch or ELK stack
 4. **Implement CI/CD** pipeline for automated deployments
 5. **Set up backup** strategies for persistent volumes

+This implementation provides a **production-ready, secure, and cost-optimized** EKS cluster that follows AWS best practices and can be easily modified for different environments.